 In an effort to prevent and mitigate the devastating consequences of cybercrime, many states and countries have passed data protection laws.
 In California, the latest data protection law to come into effect is the California Consumer Privacy Act (CCPA).
 The CCPA was signed into law in June 2018 and became enforceable on July 1, 2020, affecting businesses of all sizes, including third-party vendors.

 Like the General Data Privacy Regulation (GDPR) passed by the European Union, CCPA is far-reaching, although there are differences.
+Many CCPA compliance vendors exist on the market today that can assist your company in meeting CCPA compliance.
+Some assist with broad solutions while others offer point solutions.
+Advanced CCPA compliance vendors can also evaluate whether your third parties are meeting CCPA compliance as well as other types of compliance.
 Below we will review the CCPA to help you understand how you and your third parties can comply.

 What is the California Consumer Privacy Act (CCPA)?